Introduction - Managing your Cloud RADIUS Network Policies in EZRADIUS

 This will now validate that the device exists in Intune, if you want to also check if the device is compliant with your Intune policies, check the “Check Device Compliance in Intune” checkbox.

-If you also want to check if the device is a member of a group, check the “Check Group Membership” checkbox. and enter the group ID.
-You can get the group ID from the Azure portal.
+If you also want to check if the device is a member of a group, check the"Check Group Membership" checkbox and enter the group name.
 Note that the device must be a member of the group in Intune, nested groups are not supported

 If you want to assign a VLAN to this policy, jump to the VLAN assignment section of this document.
 Else click “Add Policy” to add the policy to the list of access policies.